Sunday, January 24, 2021

 The simplicity of his stories made them easier to digest.
 They usually employed analogical logic and sometimes used the techniques of exaggeration, distortion, and caricature often associated with the ‘tall tales’ of the West.
 Few of his stories were uproariously funny; they sought to make listeners smile while understanding a serious point.”
 [8]

 I grew up with Abe Lincoln’s stories, and I still enjoy retelling my favorites.
-They amuse me, and they often make some event, attitude, or issue from his times more understandable - even in the 21st Century.
+They amuse me—and they help make sense of the man, his times, and even our own.

-He was, after all - Lincoln, the Storyteller
+He was, after all - Abe Lincoln, Storyteller

 Food for thought.